Custom Packaging

 Compare packaging’s role to pricing and advertising.
 Pricing sets expectations.
 Advertising makes promises.
 Packaging confirms or contradicts both.
 If the box looks cheap but the ad feels premium, the brand creates cognitive friction.
 If the box looks premium but the product is underpowered, the packaging can even amplify disappointment.
 That is why branded packaging for market positioning should align with the actual product, not disguise it.
 A $22 serum in a 250gsm carton with a one-color imprint tells a different story than a $65 serum in a foil-stamped rigid box.

 On e-commerce thumbnails, packaging has maybe a centimeter of visual real estate.
 That is brutal.
-The design must still communicate category, tone, and tier in miniature.
+The design still has to communicate category, tone, and tier in miniature.
 I have seen a bright orange carton dominate search results simply because its contrast beat eight neighboring pastel boxes.
 No miracle there.
 Just good branding choices executed with discipline.

 Key Factors That Influence Packaging Positioning Success